Cars (video game): Plot

-When McQueen returns from his third victory he encounters the Delinquent Road Hazards trio, the tuner gang seen antagonizing Mack in the first film and prevent him from passing.
+When McQueen returns from his third victory he encounters the Delinquent Road Hazards quartet, the tuner gang seen antagonizing Mack in the first film and prevent him from passing.
 The four tuners challenge McQueen to a race through an abandoned mine, which they lose.
 Later Sally goes on a drive to the Wheel Well Motel, and McQueen is subsequently introduced to the Tailfin Pass area.
 Here he takes place in additional races and minigames in order to train for his final few Piston Cup races.
 Additionally McQueen participates in a monster truck race after being temporarily modified into a monster truck himself.
 Lightning and Mack head to the penultimate Piston Cup race at Smasherville International Speedway, but during the trip the Delinquent Road Hazards harass Mack and steals several of McQueen's parts.
 They are apprehended and McQueen learns that they were hired by Chick Hicks, McQueen's rival and current Piston Cup Champion who won it previously by crashing The King though he was chased off and booed by the fans and media furious with him.
 McQueen wins his fourth Piston Cup race after confronting Hicks, who denies being involved.

 McQueen challenges Hicks to a four-race competition, with one race in each open-world environment, and the final race being the Piston Cup finale at Los Angeles International Speedway.
 He is victorious in all four races, which also results in him being the new Piston Cup Champion.
 The season over, McQueen returns to Radiator Springs and places the trophy on the window ledge in Doc's garage, where it shares space with Doc's trophies.